 - Employment has been verified.
 Placement reports received from providers are adequate to verify that the individual has achieved an employment outcome, but the record of services must document the counselor's effort to seek the individual's involvement in the decision to close the case;

 - Wages have been verified.
 This is needed to determine if the employment outcome is competitive.
 Wages can be verified by any credible source, such as the eligible individual, a provider, family member or employer.
-Pay stubs, while acceptable as verification, are not required;
+Pay stubs, while preferred as verification, are not required;

 - Employment outcome is consistent with the individual's employment factors, that is, the individual’s unique strengths, resources, priorities, concerns, abilities, capabilities, career interests and informed choice; and